AnandSharma98/designs_anand/college_magazine_brochure_pages/readme.md

-these are the some example of pages I made for brochure & magazine.
+these are the some example of pages I made for brochure & magazine for college department.